laurenstreet/phys6041_proj/README.md

 Xenon100:  XENON collaboration and B. Farmer (2017) e-print:  1705.02614.

-Joachim Brod, Henry Schreiner, Michele Tammaro, L.C.R.
-Wijewardhana, and Jure Zupan

-University of Cincinnati, Violet M. Diller Fellowship
+Thanks to Joachim Brod, Henry Schreiner, Michele Tammaro, L.C.R.
+Wijewardhana, and Jure Zupan for valuable discussions and to the Physics department at the University of Cincinnati for financial support in the form of the Violet M. Diller Fellowship.